Neovex/BlackCoat/doc/DrawingThings.md

 # Drawing all the Things™!

-Now that you're all ready to go lets dive into getting some content into your scene.
+With the [input](Input.md) ready to go, lets dive into getting more content into your scene.
 Got no scene?
 Check back on the First Steps tutorial [here](FirstSteps.md).

 ## Understanding the Scene Graph